gmiDAO/gmi-xnft/README.md

 WARNING!
 Use node version 16.20.2

-nvm can help in this
+`nvm` tool can help to set the right node version in your environment

 ### Known Runtime Errors